KristianNelson/KristianNelson.github.io/soilerosion/soilerosion.md

 around the campus that were at high risk of soil erosion.
 This could then be used by the UMBC Facilities Management so that they could specify areas around campus that needed plantings or some other type of soil stabilizers.
 The research spanned over 3 months and was the first research project that I undertook by myself.

-If you are interested in learning more about the project, you can read the research paper [here.](finalerosionpaperedit.pdf) (Use Firefox if it does not open!)
+If you are interested in learning more about the project, you can read the research paper [here.](finalerosionpaperedit.pdf) (Use Firefox if it does not open in Chrome!)

 You can also view the research poster that was created [here.](erosionposter.pdf)